Liam's 4-In-A-Row

 Scaling UI

-I've considered how different screen sizes might affect the display of the UI and utilised Unity's layout components to ensure that the game maintains its intended layout across all sizes.
+I have considered how different screen sizes might affect the display of the UI and used Unity's layout components to ensure the UI maintains its intended layout across all screen sizes.

 Lobby Browser Menu